 “Sergeant Donovan Highgarden at your service, sir,” I said, coming to attention and executing a snappy hand salute.

 Dr. Archibald Farquhar arrived shortly after.
-An old friend of Professor Krause, he was the archaeologist in charge of exhumations at the pyramid fields, an unpopular pursuit among the indigenous Egyptians.
+He was the archaeologist in charge of exhumations at the pyramid fields, an unpopular pursuit among the indigenous Egyptians.
 The unearthing of the ancient artifacts was part of the rebels’ beef with the British, they considered the digging to be a sacrilege.